Akarsh654/Akarsh654.github.io/about.md

 key: page-about
 ---

-I am an Undergraduate Student at University of Alberta pursuing Specialization in Computing Science.
+I am an Undergraduate Student at University of Alberta pursuing Honors Computer Science.
 I find joy in Web Design and I have a deep interest in Machine Learning, Data Science and Artificial Intelligence.
 Most of my work is open source and I enjoy working on projects and hackathons.